 Jon Kyl named to succeed John McCain in the Senate

-Former Republican senator Jon Kyl has been named to succeed the late Sen. John McCain.
+Former Republican senator Jon Kyl has been named to succeed the late Sen. John McCain, but only committed on Tuesday to fill the Senate seat until early next year out of a "sense of duty."

-Arizona GOP Gov. Doug Ducey announced the selection via Twitter, and was holding a news conference to discuss it.
+Arizona GOP Gov. Doug Ducey announced the selection via Twitter, saying during a news conference that Arizonans needed a person would be able to "hit the ground running."

 "I am deeply grateful to Senator Kyl for agreeing to succeed his friend and colleague of so many years.
 Every single day that Jon Kyl represents #Arizona in the U.S. Senate is a day our state is well-served," he tweeted.